Marcey1611/HTTP-Server/README.md

 - - <code>GET</code> - query not allwowed, no body required
 - <code>/info</code> Allowed Methods:
 - - <code>GET</code> - query not allwowed, no body required
+- - Here you can see the Readme.md of our project as html.
 - <code>/users</code> Allowed Methods:
 - - <code>GET</code> - query allowed, no body required
 - - <code>POST</code> - query not allowed, body required